riffomonas/minimalR/05_continuous_categorical.md

 ### Activity 2
-Create a bar plot with error bars that shows the Shannon diversity for each diagnosis group.
+Create a bar plot with error bars that shows the Shannon diversity for each diagnosis group grouped by sex along the x-axis.
 Add error bars representing the standard deviations to the bar plots.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">